backstage/backstage/.changeset/sour-buttons-collect.md

 '@backstage/cli': patch
 ---

-ensure that `productionPack` uses posix paths in `package.json` on all OSes
+Ensure that the `package prepack` command and backend bundling uses posix paths in `package.json` on all OSes.